Employer Value Proposition (EVP): What and why?

 Can small businesses create influential EVPs?

 • Absolutely.
-A good EVP can go a long way in the battle against larger established businesses and show that potential employees are helping to build something.
+A good EVP can carry weight in the fight against larger, established businesses, and show potential employees that they are building something.

 How does diversity contribute to a compelling EVP?